VelocityLapse/velocitylapse.github.io/source/projects/managing_projects.rst

 Saving Project Settings as a Preset
 -----------------------------------

+.. note:: This feature is only available for Timelapse projects.

 In the project options menu, tap :guilabel:`Save project settings as preset`.
 This will bring up a dialog to choose which preset to assign the project settings.